Note

 30 print(sample_text)

-The quick brown foxes are a common sight in the wild.
-They are also known as the "
+The quick brown foxes are the most common species of foxes in the United States.
+They are

 Calculate the ROUGE of the generated text